Portraits

 Every photographer I have studied and every photographer I have worked with would give a thousand answers to the question.
 The Professional Photographers Association of America judges images in the International Photographic Competition on various criteria.
 Although these criteria are used to judge a competition, they easily translate to traditional portraiture.

-- Impact.
-When viewing an image the first time, it should evoke some kind of feeling.
+Impact.
+When viewing an image, the first time, it should evoke feeling.
 The more powerful the image, the more powerful the emotional response of the viewer.

 What keeps “good” portraits from looking the same is style.
 In my portraits, I like classic lighting, complementary posing, genuine expression, and a technically correct image.